 How to switch

 Once you’ve been able to compare energy tariffs and select the one that suits you best, it’s time to switch your provider.

-We recommend you have the following details ready when you call.
+We recommend you have the following details ready when you get in touch.

 - The account holder name and address.